 The Princesse de Lamballe‘s shell cottage, known in French as chaumière des coquillages, was built for her by the Duke of Penthièvre between 1779 and 1780.
-The Duke was her father-in-law and father to her dead husband, the Prince de Lamballe.
-He died of syphilis on 6 May 1768, and her father-in-law, who had lost his wife in 1754, and after his son’s death, he insisted that the princess come and mourn at his fine estate in Rambouillet, France.
+The Duke was her father-in-law and father to her dead husband, the Prince de Lamballe, who died of syphilis on 6 May 1768.
+Her father-in-law had lost his wife in 1754, and after his son’s death, he insisted that the princess come and mourn at his fine estate in Rambouillet.

 Rambouillet’s close proximity to Paris and Versailles (about 30 miles southwest) allowed it to serve as an occasional seat of government.
-Moreover, it was a picturesque spot used by the Duke and the Princess to escape the formality and etiquette of Versailles.
+Moreover, it was a picturesque spot used by the Duke and the Princesse to escape the formality and etiquette of Versailles.
 It was also the perfect spot to relax as Rambouillet’s forests were populated with game and thick with verdant green glens.

 The estate of Rambouillet has a chateau that dates from the 1300s.
 It stands near the edge of the Forest of Rambouillet with a pentagonal bastioned footprint and with several towers, one of which is where King Francis I died on 31 March 1547.
-The Princess’s shell cottage is about a mile away from the castle, next to a meandering stream and a few tall trees.
+The Princesse’s shell cottage is about a mile away from the castle, next to a meandering stream and a few tall trees.
 The Duke hired architect Claude-martin Goupy to complete it.

 The cottage designed was a rustic and square building with a couple of windows and two exterior doors (the main door and a smaller door that entered into the changing room).
 It has a magnificent dark and thick thatched roof.
 (If you are interested in learning about the process of creating a thatched roof, Regina Jeffers wrote, “Crafting a Thatched Roof,” and you can read it by clicking here.)
 The exterior was created from mortar and stone of a beige hue, and embedded in the exterior walls are several ox bones, which enable the rain water to drain away from the cottage.